Unlock and Upgrade

 QuestionPurpose

-How likely are you to attend future town hall meetings?To predict future attendance and engagement.
+How likely are you to recommend future town halls to others?Gauges overall satisfaction and recommendation likelihood.

 QuestionPurpose